PostHog/posthog-android/USAGE.md

 - Requires Android API >= 26, otherwise it's a NoOp.
 - [Jetpack Compose](https://developer.android.com/jetpack/compose) is only supported if the `screenshot` option is enabled.
+  - Masking and Redaction aren't supported yet, We're investigating this issue.
 - It's a representation of the user's screen, not a video recording.
   - Custom views are not fully supported.
   - If the option `screenshot` is enabled, the SDK will take a screenshot of the screen instead of making a representation of the user's screen.